 Did you know that there are more than 350 careers in the NHS?
 It’s not all doctors and nurses.
 No doubt during the pandemic, key worker roles are more visible to young people.
 In this video, young people find out about clinical roles, apprenticeship opportunities, Allied Health Professional roles and managerial and administrative roles by meeting a suite of interesting volunteers.
 Young people can find out about different routes into the NHS, authentic stories and what working on the frontline is actually like.
 Log in or sign up for instant access to the pre-recorded resource.

 - Facilitated sessions with employers

 We are running special virtual sessions with volunteers from the NHS, Bank of America and the aviation sector.
 These are great opportunities for students who are keen to find out more about specific industries.
 Get in touch if you are interested in planning an activity with one of these employers.

-Again, please get in touch with us if you have any questions along the way – we are here to support you.
+Please get in touch with us if you have any questions about organising your virtual careers provision– we are here to support you.